Anu-G-Jais/Hospital-Management-System/README.md

 Welcome to the Hospital Management System, a Java application designed for managing patient and doctor information as well as appointments in a hospital setting! 🚑

+## 🎓 Project Purpose

+This Hospital Management System is part of my ongoing efforts to enhance my skills in JDBC and MySQL.
+Through the development of this application, I aim to gain hands-on experience in database management and Java programming.
+Your contributions and feedback are valuable as they contribute to the continuous improvement of this project.

 ## 📋 Table of Contents

 - [Features](#features)